JuanRojasC/Client-JS/README.md

 # Client JS

-Client JS was created with the intention of facilitating the testing of apirests on a large scale, from executing thousands of requests to creating pipelines to be applied on the response of each request.
+Client JS was created with the intention of facilitating the testing of API-Rests on a large scale, from executing thousands of requests to creating pipelines to be applied on the response of each request.

 ## Files